Dpujols/PrintScript/README.md

  ## As of 4/4/21 The windows version is ready for pre-implementation testing and accomplishes all goals.

- ## As of 6/2/21 The MAC version is somewhat finished with printer installation functional, any version of MacOS Catalina and after does not support 32 bit applications.
+ ## As of 6/2/21 The MAC version is somewhat finished with printer installation functional.
+However printer checking has not yet been implemented.